Our paywall policy

 The Slovak Spectator has decided to make all the articles on the special measures, statistics and basic information about the coronavirus available to everyone.
 If you appreciate our work and would like to support good journalism, please buy our subscription.
 We believe this is an issue where accurate and fact-based information is important for people to cope.

-As a result, people coming from these states need to follow certain rules if they plan to spend their time on Slovak territory.
+As a result, people coming from the states not on the green list need to follow certain rules if they plan to spend their time on Slovak territory.

 There are certain differences for people coming from EU and non-EU countries not on the green list.